• Skip to primary navigation

 Are brooder plates safer than heat lamps?

-Overall, yes.
-A chick brooder plate is safer than heat lamps.
+Yes, a chick brooder plate is safer than heat lamps because the surface temperature of the plate only reaches 125 degrees Fahrenheit, presenting a lower risk than a lamp.
 A heat lamp has a light bulb that, if fallen off its base, is very hot and can start a fire.

 To put it in retrospect, a heat lamp runs at approximately 250 watts compared with 14 watts for a brooder heat plate.
 Not only does this make a chick brooder plate less hazardous, but they’re far more energy efficient.

-The benefits of a chick brooder heat plate vs heat lamps
+The benefits of a chick brooder heating plate vs heat lamps

-Pros of a brooder heat platePros of a brooder heat lamp
+Pros of a brooder platePros of a brooder lamp

 Provides chicks with the natural stages of developmentReadily available at local farm stores, in case of emergency